-It is widely accepted that central authorities in welfare state should redistribute a portion of individual wealths to common wealth that finances medical services for people that are not able to pay for them.
+It is widely accepted that central authorities in the welfare state should redistribute some individual wealth to the general public, which funds medical services for people who are unable to pay for them.

-The situation drastically changes when the second shift enters, this one being the transfer of “common wealth” to another public authority and not to patients.
-With that apparently insignificant shift the necessary balance between customer and service provider is seriously damaged.
-In this case, where redistribution is followed by taking the patient out of equation, the exchange of values occurs between a public authority that received the money and service provider.
-In such situation patient is no longer the customer.
-Public authority suddenly appears in the position of customer.
+The wholesituationiscorruptedby the transfer of the “common wealth” to another public authority and not to the patients.
+With this seemingly insignificant shift, the necessary balance between customer and service providers is seriously disturbed.
+In the latter case, where the redistribution is followed by the exclusion of the patient from the equation, the exchange of value takes place between a public authority that received the money and the service provider.
+In such a situation, the patient is no longer the customer.
+Thepublicauthoritysuddenlyappearsinthepositionofthecustomer.

-What happens in such situation is that service users (patients) shift their position within brand formula of such service provider from customers to stakeholders.
-They cannot be seen as customers since they have nothing to exchange for service offered by a doctor.
-They become stakeholders that benefit from the mission part of service provider brand.
-It is a mission of public authority to make earth a better place for living, but they do their business through business model tied to vision where doctors come to play the role.
-Patients as beneficiaries of a mission are fed by externalia of exchange and not by exchange of values themselves.
+What happensinsucha situation is that service users (patients) shift their position within thebrand formulaofsucha service provider from customers to stakeholders.
+They cannot be considered customers because they have nothing to exchange for the service provided by a physician.
+They become stakeholders who benefit from the mission of the service provider’s brand.
+The public authority has a mission to make the earth a more livable place, but it does business through a business model tied to a vision in which physicians play a role.
+Patients, as beneficiaries of a mission, are nurtured by external circumstances of exchange, not by the exchange of value itself.

-It is thus not a mistake but a necessity that a patient in such a system does not feel like a respected customer.
+It should not be surprising, therefore, that a patient does not feel like a respected customer in such a system.
 He is not a customer, he is only a user.
-And it would be an anomaly for such service providers (doctors) to see their patients as customers!
+And it would be an anomaly if such service providers (including doctors) saw their patients as customers!

-Patients having a stakeholder status in such situation represent a not-really necessary cost.
-It is not worth to invest in mission/stakeholders as much as in vision/customers.
-To save on users that are not customers is a part of necessary business logic for any enterprise, health institutions being no exemption.
+Patients who have stakeholder status in such a situation are not necessary costs.
+It is not worth investing in the mission/stakeholder as much as in the vision/customers.
+Cutting corners on users who are not customers is part of the necessary business logic of any organization, and healthcare institutions are no exception.

-There is thus no chance that patients in a welfare state that redistributes common wealth to Public authorities and not directly to patients, would be treated as valued customers.
+So, there is no chance that patients will be treated as valued customers in a welfare state that redistributes the common good to the public purse rather than directly to patients.